Skip to Content

 Need more support and don't have a local audiologist?

-If you are unable to find out the cause of your itchy ears and have tried at-home treatments, experiencing discomfort, swelling, or have any breaking skin - it is vital that you call your GP as soon as possible.
+If you are unable to find out the cause of your itchy ears and have tried at-home treatments, experiencing discomfort, swelling, or have any broken skin, it is vital that you call your GP as soon as possible.

 Infections of the ear can be extremely dangerous if left undiagnosed and untreated.
 If the symptoms are severe, your doctor might send you to your local ENT department for specialised treatment.